-Most people who don't already have a budget tend to forget some key things when completing their first one, so read this article to avoid these common mistakes in money management.
+First-time budgeting is great but most people forget some key things when creating a budget for the first time, so read this article to avoid these common mistakes in money management.

 However, most people tend to forget some key things when finishing their budgets.